-There are three points you must understand about a file system search by full pathname:
+There are three points you must understand about a file system search using an unqualified pathname:

-- Once a top-level directory with the specified name is found on any disk, the search terminates. - If the desired object and all intervening lower-level directories specified in the pathname exist under that directory, PRIMOS performs whatever operation you requested on the object. - If the desired object or one of the lower-level directories specified in the pathname does not exist under that top-level directory on that disk partition, the file system returns an error message and aborts the search, even though the required full pathname may exist on another partition (either on the same system or on another system in the network).

-The implication of this file system search method is that, if you want to use a full pathname and be sure of finding the object you want to operate on, all of the objects named in the pathname must exist within the directory that begins the pathname, and the directory that begins the pathname must be unique on your system (and on any other systems that may share a network with your system).
-Your System Administrator may take the responsibility for uniqueness of top-level directories, but if there is no guarantee of uniqueness, it is always safer to use an absolute pathname.
+- Once a top-level directory with the specified name is found on any disk, the search terminates. - If the desired object and all subsequent directories specified in the pathname exist under that directory, PRIMOS performs whatever operation you requested on the object. - The implication of this file system search method is that, if you want to use a full pathname and be sure of finding the object you want to operate on, all of the objects named in the pathname must exist within the directory that begins the pathname, and the directory that begins the pathname must be unique in your name space (and on any other systems that may share a network with your system).